iamhnnh/README.md/README.md

 - 🤓 I'm interested in coding and mathematics.
 - 🏫 I'm currently studied Computer Engineering at the Trimex Colleges.
-- 💻 I'm currently working on some projects in software and hardware.
+- 💻 I'm currently working on some projects in software, hardware, network, robotics.
 - ⚡ Fun fact: I also love bubble tea🧋.

 🌟Thanks for visiting my profile!